- Course Delivery

 - Out of State Tuition Per Credit

 Earn your degree from the University of Nebraska at Omaha

 Get the same diploma as on campus students

-The concentration in Nonprofit Administration is focused on developing the skills necessary for management in the nonprofit sector, and is unique among online programs.
+The online Bachelor of Multidisciplinary Studies degree (BMS) with an area of concentration in Nonprofit Administration focuses on developing the skills necessary for management in the nonprofit sector, and is unique among online programs.
 Students earning this degree develop their knowledge of the key components needed to successfully operate nonprofit organizations.
 Graduates develop a wide range of professional skills including managing staff and volunteers, finances and information.
 They develop abilities in key nonprofit areas such as service delivery, fundraising, marketing and program evaluation.
 You'll pursue a rounded liberal arts education, highly valued in today's workplace for developing critical thinking and decision-making skills.
-The Bachelor's of Multidisciplinary Studies (BMS) in Nonprofit Administration prepares students for careers in wide variety of nonprofit organizations such as:
+The Bachelor of Multidisciplinary Studies degree (BMS) with an area of concentration in Nonprofit Administration prepares students for careers in wide variety of nonprofit organizations such as: